owanturist/react-hook-window/README.md

 indexes: ReadonlyArray<number>
 ```

 An array of the list items' indexes.
-The range starts from `ListRenderedRange.overscanStart` and ends before `ListRenderedRange.overscanStop` so it's easy to use `indexes.map` method to map the indexes to items' data like in the [Usage example][todo].
+The range starts from `ListRenderedRange.overscanStart` and ends before `ListRenderedRange.overscanStop`.
+It's easy to use the `indexes.map` method to map the indexes to items' data like in the ["Usage"][todo] example.

 ### `UseWindowedListResult.isScrolling`